Dany511/P2_Classification_BC/README.md

 We need jupyter notebook environment for executing python program.

 # Packages and libraries required:
-pandas,
+•Pandas

-numpy,
+•Numpy

-matplotlib,
+•Matplotlib

-scikit learn,
+•Scikit learn

-seaborn.
+•Seaborn

 # Reading the data:
-we will import the raw data which is in csv format from local database using pandas library.
+I have imported the raw data which is in csv format from local database using read_csv function from pandas library.

 # Dataset Description:

 1) ID number

 2) Diagnosis (M = malignant, B = benign)